 The Enterprise Risk Management Policy also assigns specific risk responsibilities across the ASX Group, including to the ASX Limited Board of Directors, the Audit and Risk Committee, the ERMC, the General Manager, Enterprise Risk and managers of individual departments.
 Managers of each department are responsible for identifying and monitoring risks relevant to their unit's activities, as well as for designing and implementing risk management policies and controls to manage identified risks.
-Department managers assess the appropriateness and operational effectiveness of these controls twice a year; these assessments are reviewed by Internal Audit and the ERMC.
+Department managers assess the appropriateness and operational effectiveness of these controls twice a year; these assessments are reviewed by the ERMC.

-4 ISO is an international standard-setting body and ISO 31000 is considered to be relevant guidance for enterprise risk management.
+7 ISO is an international standard-setting body and ISO 31000 is considered to be relevant guidance for enterprise risk management.
 The ISO 31000 standard has been reproduced by Standards Australia and Standards New Zealand as AS/NZS 31000.

 ASX's Clearing Risk Policy Framework sets out a comprehensive set of clearing and treasury risk policies to support the risk management approach of ASX's CCPs, including ASX Clear (Futures).
 These policies govern more granular internal standards, which in turn govern detailed procedures for the management of clearing and treasury risk.
 The structure of policies, standards and procedures reflects the requirements of the FSS.
-During 2014/15, ASX introduced one new policy governing client segregation arrangements (see CCP Standard 13), and reviewed and updated standards covering most relevant aspects of the FSS.